NVIDIA/spark-rapids/DF_UDF_README.md

 ## Setup

+The dataframe UDF plugin is packaged in the same jar as the RAPIDS Accelerator for Apache Spark.
+This jar will need to be added as a compile time dependency for code that wants to use this feature as well as adding the jar to your Spark classpath just like you would do for GPU acceleration.

-Accelerator for Apache Spark.
-As such you will need to select a scala version 2.12 or 2.13 that matches the version of Spark you are going to use.
-You will also need to add it to the classpath for your Apache Spark environment.
-If you plan to not use the GPU accelerated processing then add `com.nvidia.spark.DFUDFPlugin` in the config `spark.sql.extensions`.
-If you do use GPU accelerated processing the RAPIDS Plugin will enable this automatically and you don't need to set the `spark.sql.extensions` config unless you want to.Now you can implement a UDF in terms of Dataframe operations.
+If you plan to not use the GPU accelerated processing, but still want dataframe UDF support on CPU applications then add `com.nvidia.spark.DFUDFPlugin` to the `spark.sql.extensions` config.
+If you do use GPU accelerated processing the RAPIDS Plugin will enable this automatically.
+You don't need to set the `spark.sql.extensions` config, but it won't hurt anything if you do add it.
+Now you can implement a UDF in terms of Dataframe operations.

 ## Usage